MaksimSzaszkow/emsh/README.md

 ## Emsh MVCPattern

-MVCPattern is transpiler that allows one to write code that will be compiled into popular frameworks like React, Vue or Angular or other implementations of MVC, like C# WPF.
+MVCPattern is transpiler that allows one to write code from which it will be possible to generate code in frameworks such as React, Vue, Angular or C# WPF.

 ### MVCPattern